linuxserver/Heimdall/readme.md

 - Trianglify library - [Trianglify](https://github.com/qrohlf/trianglify)
 - Everyone at Linuxserver.io that has helped with the app and let's not forget IronicBadger for the following question that started it all:
 ```
-you know, i would love something like this landing page for all my servers apps
+You know, I would love something like this landing page for all my servers' apps
 that gives me the ability to pin favourites
 and / or search
-@Stark @Kode do either of you think you'd be able to rustle something like this up ?
+@Stark @Kode do either of you think you'd be able to rustle something like this up?
 ```

 ## License